cameronhill1/Skill-of-Living/recs.md

 - **Power of Now + A New Earth, Tolle** - Although I think A New Earth is better, I think the Power of Now is a better introduction to "presence" and living with more conscious awareness.
 Both are classics that have changed millions of lives.
 If you think you're getting a bit stuck in "doing" and need to learn to chill out more into just "being", these are worth checking out.

 - **Awareness?, De Mello** - I've had this highly recommended several times, and is next in my "to listen to" pile.
-It seems to be very similar to the above two.
+It seems to be very similar to Tolle's work.

 - **Letting Go, Hawkins** - This was also a strong contender for "If I could just give you one book"...
 I talk (ha) a lot about "living it" as opposed to "talking about it".
 This book might help you make that transition more.
 Ironically, it explains the "letting go technique" itself so briefly that I (and most others I've recommended it to) missed it on the first time through.
 The rest of the book is essentially artfully aligning your intentions with applying it.
 I'm not sure on the "be all and end all" nature he seems to hint at with this technique - but as a part of an integrated solution, I think it's extremely powerful (and applying it lies at the core of much of my own development in recent years, I believe).